25 Things to Do in Irvine

 Credit: OC Soccer Club

 Visit the UCI Institute and Museum of California Art, the only museum in the state dedicated to the preservation and display of California Impressionism.
 California has long been a golden land with beautiful weather and an environment that is perfect for growing the most succulent of fruits.
 Over 100 years ago impressionist artists would come from miles around to paint the beautiful landscapes of the day.
 The Irvine Museum is home to many such paintings and is keen to keep today’s generation painting the glorious surroundings that they live in.
 There are many fixed exhibitions as well as traveling ones meaning there is always something new to see.

 Rose, Guy - Pt Lobos 1918 - Credit: Irvine Museum

 Let the kids play grown-up at Pretend City Children's Museum.
 This hands-on Exploratorium is a magical, interconnected “city” designed to “build better brains”.
-Kids can pretend they are grown-ups through 17 interactive exhibits, purposeful play, role playing, educational programing and hands-on learning experiences.
+Kids can pretend they are grown-ups through 17 interactive exhibits, purposeful play, role-playing, educational programming, and hands-on learning experiences.

 Credit: Michael Kitada